victormejia/angular-testing-workshop/README.md

 npm i karma-istanbul-threshold --save-dev
 ```

-and add it to the plugins:
+and add it to the plugins in `karma.conf.js`:

 ```js
 plugins: [